01 of 20

 Before: Ponderous Brick

 Brick, in limited quantities, can be a beautiful thing.
-The problem with home blogger Katie and husband's fireplace was that there was just too much of it.
+The problem with this old fireplace from Made to Be a Momma was that there was just too much of it.
 All of that busy brick was overwhelming.Continue to 8 of 20 below.

 08 of 20

-With advice from a carpenter friend, Katie and her husband used drywall, two-by-fours, and plywood to box in all vestiges of the brick.
+With advice from a carpenter friend, Katie and her husband from Made to Be a Momma used drywall, two-by-fours, and plywood to box in all vestiges of the brick.
 They screwed the two-by-fours directly into the brick with cement screws.
 At the top is stained cedar.
 With a fresh coat of white paint, the result is a fresh and clean fireplace.Continue to 9 of 20 below.

 09 of 20